Catch Compliance Violations Before They Happen

 if (decision === "allow") continueToQuotaAndHandover()

-That is the difference between a compliance story and an operating model.
+That is the difference between a compliance report and an operating model.

 Ready to eliminate environment friction?